George Barret Sr.: Sir Peter Byrne Leicester.

 The catalogue of paintings in the collection of Sir John Leicester of Tabley House near Knutsford that was published in 1821 includes a sketch of a painting by Barret.
 The painting has not been traced, but it shows a view of Beeston Castle from a distance.
 It could be that this painting was originally a pair with the painting by Barret of the gate towers at Beeston Castle in the Grosvenor Museum.
-Sir John Leicester, who was a great collector of paintings, may well have inherited this painting from his father Sir Peter Byrne Leicester.
+Sir John Fleming Leicester, who was a great collector of paintings, may well have inherited this painting from his father Sir Peter Byrne Leicester.
 If this is the case it could provide an Irish connection between Leicester and Barret.
 (Sir Peter Byrne Leicester was the son of Sir John Byrne, Bt., of Timogue, County Laois, by his wife Meriel (nee Leicester).
 Aged 10 he inherited a large Cheshire estate through the maternal line and two years later in 1744 legally took the Leicester surname.)
 Sir Peter Byrne Leicester inherited these estates which are close to the Powerscourt Estates, so providing a possible link for the commissioning of the Beeston Castle painting.

 Barret painted for the Duke of Buccleuch from about 1768 to 1771.
 These were probably for Dalkeith Palace.
 Barret exhibited Part of Melrose Abbey by Moonlight at the Royal Academy in 1769, which is now at Drumlanrig Castle.
 Ellis Waterhouse notes seven views of Dalkeith Park by Barret in the Buccleuch collection at Bowhill, Selkirk.
 These, Waterhouse remarks, are his most memorable surviving works.
 They were a conscious attempt at providing a native British type of landscape composition in opposition to Richard Wilson's Italianising patterns.

 George Keppel, 3rd Earl of Albemarle, a noted military commander and another prominent member of the Rockingham Whigs was also a patron of Barret.
 Albemarle lived at Bagshot Park on the Crown Estate to the south of Windsor.
 Albemarle had Bagshot Park remodelled for him by James Paine between 1766 and 1772.
 One of the painting he commissioned was The Long Walk, Windsor, with Brood Mares and Foals, which included the famous racehorse Eclipse.
 This painting became part of the John Julius Angerstein collection and was purchased at auction for Queen Victoria in 1883.